lamsterdam/Cell-Shading-with-Mosaic-Effect/README.md

 *TODO*: Please edit the following information in your final project

-## Title: Edit this line -- Put your 'title' of your project here
+## Title: Cell Shading with Pixelation Effect

 ## YouTube/Dropbox/Drive Link: Edit this line -- Put your link to your video(Preferably on YouTube) here (see deliverables).